Henry Bacon

-Henry Bacon (November 28, 1866 – February 16, 1924) was an American Beaux-Arts architect who is best remembered for the Lincoln Memorial in Washington, D.C. (built 1915–1922), which was his final project.
+Henry Bacon (November 28, 1866 – February 16, 1924) was an American Beaux-Arts architect who oversaw the engineering and design of the Lincoln Memorial in Washington, D.C., built between 1915 and 1922, which was his final project before his 1924 death.

+Early life and education

+Bacon was born in Watseka, Illinois.
+He studied briefly at the University of Illinois, Urbana, in 1884, but left to begin his architectural career as a draftsman.

+Career

-Education and early career
+Early career

-Henry Bacon was born in Watseka, Illinois.
-He studied briefly at the University of Illinois, Urbana (1884), but left to begin his architectural career as a draftsman.
-He worked in the office of McKim, Mead & White in New York City, one of the best-known architectural firms.
-Bacon's works of that period were in the late Greek Revival and Beaux-Arts architectures associated with the firm, which included the 1889 Paris World Expo, the Boston Public Library, the New York Herald Building, the Harvard Club of New York, Columbia University's Morningside Heights campus, the World's Columbian Exposition in Chicago in 1893, and New York's Pennsylvania Station, among others.
+Bacon initially worked in the office of McKim, Mead & White in New York City, one of the best-known architectural firms at the time.
+His works of that period were in the late Greek Revival and Beaux-Arts styles with which the firm was associated.
+They included the 1889 World Expo in Paris, Boston Public Library in Boston, the New York Herald Building, Harvard Club of New York City, Columbia University's Morningside Heights campus, and Pennsylvania Station, each in New York City, and the World's Columbian Exposition in Chicago in 1893.

 While at McKim, Mead & White, Bacon won, in 1889, the Rotch Traveling Scholarship for architectural students.
 This gave him two years of study and travel in Europe, which he spent learning and drawing details of Roman and Greek architecture.
 In Turkey, he met his future wife, Laura Florence Calvert, daughter of a British consul.
-He traveled with another fellowship student, Albert Kahn of Detroit, Michigan, who would become a leading industrial architect.
+He traveled with another fellowship student, Albert Kahn from Detroit, Michigan, who also went on to become a leading industrial architect.